WAtharv/netflix-movies-analysis/README.md

 Project Structure
 -----------------
 netflix-movies-analysis/
-├── netflix_titles.csv        # Main dataset used for analysis
+├── mymoviedb.csv        # Main dataset used for analysis
-├── Netflix_Analysis.ipynb    # Jupyter notebook with all analysis and visualizations ├── .gitignore                # Files and directories ignored by Git ├── README.txt                # Project documentation (this file)
+├── movie_analysis.ipynb    # Jupyter notebook with all analysis and visualizations ├── .gitignore                # Files and directories ignored by Git ├── README.txt                # Project documentation (this file)